NDAB16011U Logic in Computer Science (LICS)

 - Exam registration requirements

-There will be 6 weekly homework sets during the course: at least 5 of the 6 sets must be completed satisfactorily to qualify for taking the exam.
+There will be 6 weekly homework sets during the course, graded on a scale from 0 to 2 points: at least 10 points are required to qualify for taking the exam.
 Unsatisfactorily or partially satisfactorily homework solutions can be resubmitted once except for the last homework set, where no resubmission is possible.

 - Written aids allowed